What Education Is Needed to Become a Medical Assistant?

 Medical assistants care for patients alongside physicians, nurses and other health care professionals.
 They also perform administrative tasks.
 Continue reading to learn more about the job duties, education requirements and certifications in this field.
 Schools offering Medical Assisting degrees can also be found in these popular choices.

-Medical assistants play an integral role in hospitals, surgical centers and physician offices, by performing various clinical and clerical tasks.
+Medical assistants play an integral role in hospitals, surgical centers and physician's offices, by performing various clinical and clerical tasks.
 Your job duties are determined by what your state allows, and the size and location of the facility.
+Such tasks could include: